adonisjs/vite/README.md

 However the entrypoints.json file is needed by AdonisJS, basically for the `entryPointStyles('entryPointName')` and `entryPointScripts('entryPointName')` helpers.
 This plugin will generate the entrypoints.json file based on the entryPoints option you pass to the plugin.

-Also note that Rollup ( that is used internally by Vite for building ) doesn't support entrypoint with multiple files.
-So, some fiddling was done in this plugin to also support that feature.

-This will allow us to ship Vite to AdonisJS without any breaking changes.

 ### Reload

 The plugin also add a little method that will watch your `.edge` files and full-reload the page when a change is detected.